mariocasciaro/npm-workspace/README.md

 ## This is for you if

-In short, if you use `npm link` a lot, and with not much success.
+In short, if you use `npm link` a lot.

 Alternatively, if: